-The above Ayahs demonstrate the fact that Islam considers both genders equal in humanity as they are created from the same soul.
+The above Ayahs demonstrate the fact that Islam considers both genders equal in humanity because they are created from the same soul.
 In the ultimate wisdom of Allah and as a framework for marriage in Islam, the Quran explains that both genders who are created from the same soul are partners.
 Hence, none of them is superior or above the law.
-They both have rights, yet they carry different responsibilities.
+And above all they both have rights, but they carry different responsibilities.

 2. Objective of a Muslim marriage

 According to these verses of the Quran, the purpose of marriage is to reside in peace and tranquillity.
-This peace is attainable through applying justice, fairness, equity and fulfilment of mutual rights.
+So This peace is attainable through applying justice and fairness, equity, and fulfillment of mutual rights.

 Therefore, any form of injustice, whether it is oppression or persecution is not tolerated in marriage in Islam.

 Though no families live in complete bliss all the time and no marriage is immune to trials and tests so a state of tranquillity allows couples to pass these phases with wisdom and patience.
 Knowing at the end that there will be rewards for life tests helps them navigate their tragedies as obedient servants of Allah.

 While love and mercy are two major cornerstones in a Muslim marriage and they are deeper than just the romantic euphoric love that is common nowadays.
 Love in Islam is sacred.
 And above all, it is guarded by shariah (Islamic law) through a legal marriage where rights and respect are preserved.
 Because it needs to cultivate a nourishing environment for a healthy relationship.

 Nikah is a marriage in Islam.
 It is a social contract and a mutual agreement between the bride and the groom where both parties have the liberty to defy various terms in the contract.